Complete the notification form

 Don't forget the approvals

-- Use the early notification form to tell the NSW Government you're planning a festival
+You must submit an early notification form to tell the NSW Government you're planning a festival at 120 days prior to the festival start date.

 Contact the local council at your festival location

-Council approval times vary, so be sure to contact them 12 months out.
+Council approval times vary, so be sure to contact them at least 12 months out.

 Councils also have different application processes, these can include a development application (DA), event application, emergency management plan, food safety, traffic, noise and environmental management.